CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 3. If prompted with `Where should we fork ...`, choose your user account.
 4. When it is complete, you should be on a new webpage.
 Instead of `https://github.com/[org]/learning-gitflows-[username]`, you will now see `https://github.com/[username]/learning-gitflows-[username]` at the top.

 Congratulations!
 You've made your own copy of the main repository.
-Close this issue and proceed to the next one.
+Now on to the next section!

 </details>